isinaltinkaya/WPSG2022/fst_pbs.md

 resDown <- t(apply(res,1,downsampleSFS,chr=10))
 barplot(resDown,beside=T,legend=c("YRI","JPT","CEU"),names=1:9,main="realSFS downsampled polymorphic sites")
 ```
-If you had problems with the above commands the plots can also be found [her](results/yri.jpt.ceu.1dsfs.pdf)
+If you had problems with the above commands the plots can also be found [here](results/yri.jpt.ceu.1dsfs.pdf)

   - Which population has the largest population size?

   - The data is a small subset of the genome (2Mb).
 If you had analysed
-    6Mb it sould have looked like
+    6Mb it should have looked like
     [this](results/realSFS4.pdf)

-  - The analysed whole chromosome for the 1000G individual look [like
+  - The analysed whole chromosome for the 1000G individual looks [like
     this](results/full1dsfs.pdf)

-lets use the sfs to calculate some statistics for the population
+Let's use the sfs to calculate some statistics for the population:

 ```

 ##run in R
 ## read sfs
 yri<-scan("yri.sfs");
 jpt<-scan("jpt.sfs");